AngryCarrot789/FramePFX/README.md

 ![](FramePFX_2023-04-16_18.56.57.png)

 ## Rendering
-Rendering the main view port (and soon the clip/text resource previews) is done with OpenGL.
-I made another git repo showing the minimum amount of code to render OpenGL in WPF using nothing but OpenTK (but with this app i came up with a new way of rendering though, and this way seems to be faster in general but possibly more unsafe and may result in visual glitches when rendering occours very quickly... maybe)

-Basically, OpenGL is just rendering into a framebuffer, and then copying the framebuffer pixels to a WritableBitmap's BackBuffer (all on another thread).
-The BackBuffer can be access even if the bitmap isn't locked, but you need to store the bitmap BackBuffer pointer as a field to access it off the WPF thread

-Then, you just create a DispatcherTimer to Lock, Mark the dirty region and then unlock, which lets WPF render.
-This means you can draw OpenGL and copy that into the pointer, and render the WPF side at the same time
+Rendering the main view port (and soon the clip/text resource previews) is done with SkiaSharp.
+Originally was done with OpenGL (using OpenTK) but SkiaSharp is much simpler to use (easy image loading, not sure about video yet though, easy texture drawing, etc)

 ## Resource list
 `ResourceListControl` and `ResourceItemControl` are an example of how to implement multi-selection, drag dropping, and also shift-selection (to select a range of items)